PushkarShinde/Wells-Fargo-software-engineering-forage/task1/README.md

 - Designed for use with Spring Boot backend and React dashboard

 ## 🛠 Tools Used
-- ERD Tool: dbdiagram.io / Miro
+- ERD Tool: dbdiagram.io
-- Backend Tech: Java + Spring (per future tasks)
+- Backend Tech: Java + Spring

 ---